magicdvd/flutter_plugins/md_multi_window/README.md

 a mulit window support for macos

-Refer to the code of the two plugins, desktop_mulit_window and window_manager.
+Refer to the code of the three plugins, desktop_mulit_window window_manager bitsdojo_window

 MacOS support only